 At first, when the wants of people were few and simple, the barter system worked well.
 But as time passed, it was found to have many difficulties.
 Unfortunately, it is not always as simple as the example above to find someone with whom to trade to get the goods and services we want.
-For instance, suppose Farmer A has more than enough eggs, and wants milk.
+For instance, suppose Farmer A has more than enough eggs and wants milk.
 He must find someone who not only has more than enough milk, but also the desire for eggs.
 What if he finds someone (Farmer C) who wants eggs but does not have milk to trade?
 Instead, Farmer C can only offer you bananas.
 To get your eggs, Farmer C must first find someone who has milk and wants bananas ...and so on.

-The problem of finding a double coincidence of wants to barter for goods and services, as you can see, can be tiring, confusing and inefficient.
+The problem with bartering for goods and services, as you can see, is that it can be tiring, confusing and inefficient.
 But that is not where the problem ends: Even if Farmer A finds someone (Farmer B) with whom to trade milk for eggs, Farmer B may not think the dozen eggs offered by Farmer A is worth the gallon of milk he has to trade.
 Farmers A and B would then have to agree upon how to divide the eggs and milk in a way that they are both willing to trade.
-This early form of barter did not provide the transferability and divisibility that makes trading efficient.
+This early form of bartering did not provide an easy way to divide and move goods, making trading inefficient.